Reducing C-NOT Counts for State Preparation and Block Encoding via Diagonal Matrix Migration

 \section{State Preparation via Diagonal Matrix Migration}

-Existing methods for optimizing the circuit size of state preparation are basically based on the Schmidt decomposition of a pure state $\ket{\psi}$ from Plesch and Brukner~\cite{PhysRevA.83.032302} (PB).
+Among the various approaches to state preparation circuit optimization—such as variational quantum state preparation\mbox{~\cite{PhysRevA.110.052615}} and quantum multiplexer–based decompositions\mbox{~\cite{10.1145/3748260}}—one influential line of work builds on the Schmidt decomposition of a pure state introduced by Plesch and Brukner (PB)\mbox{~\cite{PhysRevA.83.032302}}, which is the framework adopted in this paper.
 In the Schmidt decomposition, a quantum state is expressed as